oshaughnessy/mu-wordpress/README.md

     | prod        | mu-cluster-prod       | CREATE_COMPLETE     | 2017-05-23 16:23:28 | 0.1.13     |
     +-------------+-----------------------+---------------------+---------------------+------------+

-"test" is the environment that is managed in CodePipeline. "prod" is the environment

 You can view the details on any of the environments:

     mu env show test